arun-instructor/FEWD27-Arun/week_02_layout/04_layout/README.md

 #Layout With HTML and CSS

+##Quick Warmup
+- Let's use Codepen.io to practice CSS selectors.
+- Create at least one div with an id, and four divs with a class.
+- Use CSS to apply styling to the divs based on the id and class selectors.
+- Bonus: Try implementing one or more styles using a CSS3 selector (first-child, nth-child, first-of-type, etc).

 ##Floats
 - Floating elements allows us to create a nearly unlimited number of layouts using all types of block elements.
 - Floating an element essentially removes it from the standard "flow" and places it to the left or right side of its container.